RandomKiddo/RandomKiddo.github.io/index.md

 })
 </script>

 Hey there!
 My name is Neil!
-I am an Honors Physics and Astrophysics student and Undergraduate Research Assistant at The Ohio State University.
-I am also an aspiring PhD student in Astronomy for computational astrophysics of stellar and galactic winds and dynamics.
+I am an Honors Physics and Astronomy & Astrophysics student and Undergraduate Research Assistant at The Ohio State University.
+I am also going to be pursuing my PhD in Astronomy at the University of Florida this fall!

 <img src="assets/img/me.webp" style="width: 50%; display: block; margin: 0 auto;" alt="A picture of me in the forest." />